Misfits-Rebels-Outcasts/Nodef/README.md

 ### Feedback

 Whether a Node Pipeline is suited for representing a node graph on a small screen requires testing, usage, and feedback.
-If your daily work involves working in a related field, we would appreciate it if you could provide feedback to us in this Github repo.
+If your daily work is in a related field, we would appreciate it if you could provide feedback to us in this Github repo.
 This repo also hosts an open-source project that implements the Node Pipeline.
 An app for the project is also available in Apple App Store.

 ### Open User Interface

-The ideas and user interface proposed here are from some of my random thoughts and are not protected by any patents or IP, or at least as far as I know.
+The ideas and user interface proposed here are based on some random thoughts of mine, and they are not protected by any patents or IP, or at least from what I know.
 Please feel free to use them in any way you deem fit (but of course at your own risk), both commercially and non-commercially.

 ### Open-Source Project (GPL)